 Please note: Taylor & Francis does not sell or distribute the Hardback in India, Pakistan, Nepal, Bhutan, Bangladesh and Sri Lanka.

 Table of Contents

-Akina Venkateswarlu worked for 16 years in Telangana Government Colleges and for about 7 years in Centre for Economic and Social Studies (CESS), Hyderabad.
-He was ICSSR Senior Fellow (2012-14) at CESS.
-Since retirement at 58 (in 2009), he has been consultant at CESS.
+Akina Venkateswarlu worked for 16 years in Telangana Government Colleges and for about 7 years at the Centre for Economic and Social Studies (CESS), Hyderabad.
+He was an ICSSR Senior Fellow (2012-14) at CESS.
+Since retirement at 58 (in 2009), he has been a consultant at CESS.